sidesshmore/ADAPT-SQL-Text2SQL/finetuning/QUICKSTART.md

 cd ~/ADAPT-SQL
 source venv/bin/activate

+# The script will automatically look for the model in the scratch directory
+# Make sure to update the SCRATCH_DIR path in convert_to_ollama.py if needed
 python finetuning/convert_to_ollama.py

 # This will create the Ollama model automatically
 ```

+**Scratch Directory Notes**:
+- All checkpoints are saved to `/scratch/<your_netid>/ADAPT-SQL/finetuning/checkpoints/`
+- This is configured in `train_qwen.py` (line 38-39)
+- Scratch has more space than home directory (~10TB vs ~50GB)
+- Files in scratch are persistent but may be cleaned if unused for 60+ days

 ### Step 22: Test Fine-Tuned Model on SOL